What the Golden Globes—And 4 Other Major Award Shows—Used to Be Like

 The First Golden Globes: Started with 8 journalists

 In 1944, when eight journalists calling themselves the Hollywood Foreign Correspondents Association decided to host an award ceremony of their own, the Golden Globes were born.
 A luncheon was held at Twentieth Century Fox’s studio, which had produced The Song of Bernadette—the first Golden Globe winner for Best Picture.
 Jennifer Jones won Best Actress for portraying Bernadette, and Paul Lukas was named Best Actor for Watch on the Rhine.
 No statues, only commemorative scrolls, were handed out that day.
-These surprising films actually won Oscars.

 The First Oscars: Took 15 minutes